cleolibrary/CLEO-Redux/README.md

 - Copy `cleo.asi` to the game directory.
 - Run the game

 Note: CLEO Redux does not alter any game files.
+It exploits the fact that the game natively loads `.asi` files as addons to the Miles Sound System library.
+No extra software is required.

+You should see the words "CLEO Redux" and the current version in the bottom-left corner of the game menu.

 ### First time setup

-There could be a noticeable lag during the first game run as CLEO Redux downloads the files necessary for JavaScript support.
+There could be a noticeable lag during the first game run as CLEO Redux downloads the files necessary for [JavaScript support](#javascript-support).
 It won't happen on subsequent runs.

 Also a new folder named `CLEO` should appear in the game directory.
 This is the primary location for all CLEO scripts, plugins and configs.